 How to make Chocolate Peanut Butter Protein Balls

-To make these protein balls, you will need some equipment, a good food processor or chopper.
-But other than that, this recipe is relatively straight forward.
+You will need some equipment, a good food processor, or a chopper to make these protein balls.
+But other than that, this recipe is relatively straightforward.

 - Start with preparing and measuring all ingredients.
 I use measuring cups.